novohort/omega/omegalang.com/docs/language-reference/overview.md

 ## Features at a Glance

-- __Statically Typed:__ Every variable and expression type is known at compile time, reducing runtime errors and increasing code reliability.
 - __Simplified Syntax:__ Borrowing from Rust's expressive syntax, Omega aims to maintain clarity and conciseness, making it easier to read and write code.
 - __Beginner-Friendly:__ With a focus on simplicity and an intuitive syntax, Omega is designed to be approachable for newcomers.
 - __Function-Centric:__ Functions are a core construct in Omega, facilitating modular and reusable code.